autogluon/autogluon/docs/api/autogluon.predictor.rst

 Predictors
 ----------

-Predictors built into AutoGluon such that a single call to `fit()` can produce high-quality trained models for tabular, image, or text data.
+Predictors built into AutoGluon such that a single call to `fit()` can produce high-quality trained models for tabular, image, text, or time-series data.
 For other applications, you can still use AutoGluon to tune the hyperparameters of your own custom models and training scripts.

 .. automodule:: autogluon.tabular
 .. autosummary::